Bar Kokhba (album)

 Bar Kokhba is a double album by John Zorn, recorded between 1994 and 1996.
 It features music from Zorn's Masada project, rearranged for small ensembles.
-It also features the original soundtrack from The Art of Remembrance – Simon Wiesenthal, a film by Hannah Heer and Werner Schmiedel (1994–95).
+It also features the original soundtrack from The Art of Remembrance – Simon Wiesenthal, a film by Johanna Heer and Werner Schmiedel (1994–95).

 Reception

 The AllMusic review by Marc Gilman noted: "While some compositions retain their original structure and sound, some are expanded and probed by Zorn's arrangements, and resemble avant-garde classical music more than jazz.
 But this is the beauty of the album; the ensembles provide a forum for Zorn to expand his compositions.
 The album consistently impresses."